 … and Touched by an Angel star Della Reese delivering gospel.

 Like we said at the start — this is a chocolate box of different delights.

-Be sure to catch Holiday Greetings from the Ed Sullivan Show this Sunday on MeTV!
+Be sure to catch Holiday Greetings from the Ed Sullivan Show this Christmas Eve night on MeTV!
 See the schedule for full details.